ZeonlungPun/ZeonlungPun.github.io/README.md

 <img src="/assets/img/project1.PNG" width="300" height="240">
 </div>

+### Application of Machine Learning in the field of Genomic Selection
+Evaluated feature importance using SHAP algorithm, and the most important 4000 are selected from 9000 independent variables, and these 4000 independent variables are used for modeling.
+This approach can not only reduce memory consumption and save model training time, but also slightly improve the prediction accuracy of the model.

+### Application of optimization algorithms in the field of corn breeding

+### Using LangChain and Mistral7b to develop a Q&A platform in the field of biotechnology

 ## 🎖 Competitions Awards
-**The top 30% winner of the American  Mathematical Modeling Competition**
+The top 30% winner of the American  Mathematical Modeling Competition

-**The top 13.5% winner of 'Huawei Cup' The 18th China Post-Graduate Mathematical Contest in Modeling**
+The top 13.5% winner of 'Huawei Cup' The 18th China Post-Graduate Mathematical Contest in Modeling

 <div align=center>
 <img src="/assets/img/b1.png" width="300" height="240">
 </div>

-**National University Students Electrical Math Modeling Competition Second Price**
+National University Students Electrical Math Modeling Competition Second Price

 <div align=center>